IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

         lm.applicationConfiguration=MyApplConfig

 * Turn off the file as source type.
-This is an optional task.
+This setting is an optional task.

         lm.file=off